onlyquake/xonotic-wiki/Mapping-entity-func_button.md

 In the Wild
 -----------

-Currently none of the default xonotic maps have a button in them.
-However, warefare, a popular duel map uses a button to trigger the elevator.
+Warfare, a Xonotic official duel map uses a button to trigger the elevator.